punchcode-fullstack/student-resources/general/style-guide.md

-# here's an axample of a style guide
+# here's an example of a style guide

 https://javascript.info/coding-style